visali231996/Lakshmi/README.md

 for i:=range 10{condition}
 defer fmt.Println("dfsrtgrtfb")

+Identifier or variable:
+declaration: var variablename type= value  or variablename:=value variablename:=value..........can not be declared globally default values:
+int: 0
+string:
+float32:0.0000000
+boolean:false

 ARRAY.......This datatype is having fixed capacity storing same data values....used for matrix creations, game boards, storing exam scores slices.........having variable capacity..can be used when we dont knpow the exact quantity,... in case of college admissions..noting  seismic waves,weather conditions